 We're working with the government and across the energy industry, pushing for policies to spread the higher energy costs over time and give extra support to those who need it most.
 At the same time, we're looking after our own customers:

-- We're not making a profit right now.
-In fact, we never have.
-We’ve repeatedly cut into the very small amount we charge to cover all of our costs to keep prices as low as possible through the crisis.
+- Through the crisis, we've kept prices as low as possible, repeatedly cutting into the very small amount we charge to cover our costs .
 In normal times, we typically charge customers a slim 5% margin on top of wholesale energy to cover our business costs and reinvest in growth.
 In the crisis, we're not even doing that.
 Instead, we've absorbed £150 million of the high energy costs last year to keep them off peoples' bills.